 - When the recipe is made with 3T of vitamin C powder, each one ounce dose would contain approximately 1,200mg of liposomal vitamin C, (this figure takes into account the 80% absorption rate of this form of liposomal C).

-- As an added bonus, you can also use this in place of those expensive Vitamin C Face Serums.
+- As an added bonus, you can use this as a vitamin c face serum such as these.
 I keep a small bottle in the bathroom and use it morning and evening.
-I only fill it enough to last for about 1 week and then refill it as needed.
+I only fill it enough to last for about 1 week and then refill as needed.